cdp menu

 5. Blog visitors

-Step-by-step guide to create a niche segment
+Step-by-step guide to create a niche audience

 Create a niche segment of users, for instance, filter users who have added specific products to cart but not purchased in the last 60 days by following the steps below: